xyproto/orbiton/README.md

 * Can format Go code using `gofmt`.
 * Can be used for drawing "ASCII graphics".
 * Must be given a filename at start.
-* `Esc` can be used to toggle "writing mode" where the cursor is limited to the end of lines and "ASCII graphics mode".
+* `esc` can be used to toggle "writing mode" where the cursor is limited to the end of lines and "ASCII graphics mode".
 * Can handle text that contains the tab character (`\t`).
 * Expects utilities like `gofmt` to be in `/usr/bin`.
 * The editor is always in "overwrite mode".
-Characters are never inserted.
-Lines can not be removed.
-This is unpractical.
+Characters are only inserted with `return` or `ctrl-j`.
+This is a bit unpractical.
 * There is no undo!
+* Does not handle terminal resizing, yet.

 ## Known bugs

 * Lines longer than the terminal width may not be handled correctly.
 * Characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
 * Unicode characters may not be displayed correctly when loading a file.
-* Does not handle terminal resizing, yet.

 ## Hotkeys